kaho0629/1340-course-project/README.md

 # 1340-course-project

-Learn how to manage our financial status is an important lesson for all of us.
-More and more people choose to use digital tools to manage their wealth efficiently.
-In this idea, we target to build an accounting system to help people keep track of their income and expense.
-Minimally, the system shall include basic functions including

-1) add records of income and expenses
-2) the records should contain some basic information, like amount, date, types of income or expense (e.g. food, game, salary, etc.), account (e.g cash, bank card, credit card, etc.);

-3) the records could be deleted and edited at any time;

-4) users could view their records by date, type, and account;

-5) the system should
-provide statistical report of users’ financial state (e.g. monthly income and expenses, percentage of food expenses, etc.); and

-6) the accounting system allows budget setting.
-When expenses reach the budget, there should be an a

-## Problem statement
+## Problem Statement
 Tracking of their income and expense is a good way to manage their wealth more effectively.
 If people do not cultivate a good habit to manage their money, it would affect the plan of the future months or even years!
-With the popularity of the electronics, using digital tools is a good way to help us to manage our money.
+With the popularity of electronics, using digital tools is a good way to help us to manage our money.
 Therefore, we are going to build up a simple and multifunction accounting system to track user financial status.
-By using different components, we can build up the basis of the programme.
+By using different components, we can build up the basis of our programme.
+The followings are the basic functions of the programme:
+1. Income and expenses records:
+-	User can add records of their income and expanse
+2. Information of records:
+-	User can detail the records by adding dates, types of income and expanse or accounts
+3. View of records
+-	User can view their records by categories in details
+4. Statement of records
+-	User can view the daily, monthly or yearly statement.
+5. Budget setting.
+-	User can set the limits on their budget daily, monthly and yearly.
+6. Edit and recover the records
+-	User can edit and recover their previous records.
+7. Suggestion in wealth allocation
+-	We can give a simple saving plan or expanse plan to our user by using their record.
+Those functions are the basic idea of our programme.
+We may add some new functions if there is a spark of new idea.

 ## Problem setting

-Code Requirement
-Your program should involve the following coding elements:
-● Dynamic memory management
-● File input/output
-● Data manipulation such as sorting, searching, adding/editing/deleting data records ● Program codes in multiple files
-● Proper indentation and naming styles
-● In-code documentation
+1. What are the basis components of our programme?
+-	Record libraries, compilers, back up files
+2. How is your programme function?
+-	User can first input the keywords trigger the function.
+For example, user input “Add E 100” and it will be translated as add $100 expense record into libraries.
+3. How to add information to each record?
+-	We can provide some basic options to user in each information(e.g. date: now or customize, types of income, expanse: work, food, travel, or add a new type…)
+4. How users view their previous record?
+-	First, type keyword “Record”.
+Then we can provide different options to sort and hide different types of records
+-	The following is an ideal example
+-	“Record I monthly parttime” This command will provide the “record” of “parttime” “I”ncome and shown in “monthly”.
+5. How users view their previous statement?
+-	First, type keyword “Statement”.
+Then we can provide options in different time scale and they can view the expanse or income report within that time.
+-	“Statement monthly 3/2019” This command will provide the “statement” in “3/2019”
+6. How users set their budget?
+-	First, type keyword “Budget”.
+Then we can provide options in different time scale and types of expanse.
+Also, they can set the limits to give alerts when they used over a certain amount.
+-	“Budget coming weekly eat 1500” This command will set alert in 7 days afterwards.
+When the expanse in eating is over $1500.
+“Over Budget!!” is pop-up.
+-	“Budget present monthly eat 5000” This command will set alert in present month.
+When the expanse in eating is over $5000 in the same month.
+“Over Budget!!” is pop-up.
+7. How users edit their records/ budget?
+-	No matter how users add a complete modification to the system(e.g. added an expanse with full details), the records and budget files will backup once(up to last 5 modification).
+User can recover up to last 5 modification.
+-	Also, users can modify their records directly.
+-	“Edit budget coming weekly eat 1500 correct present weekly eat 1500” This command will correct the budget setting from coming week to present week.
+-	“Edit budget coming weekly eat 1500 delete” This command will delete the budget setting.
+-	“Recover 1” This command will recover the system to last modification. (undo)
+8. How to suggest user to spend their money properly?
+-	We can suggest a simple monthly saving plan to guide user to reduce certain part expense
+-	User input the saving target and we can suggest how to save their money more efficiently and what is their expanse limit and income target in each month/weekly
+-	“Suggest saving $5000” The system will calculate the income and expense last 30 days.
+If income-expense < 5000.
+The system will list out the top 3 variable expense in last 30 days and show how much variable expanse should you reduce each week/day.
+Those are the major problem settings.
+We expect most of the problems should appear when designing and coding.
+However, it gives a basic blueprint to our programme.